eleinah/eleinah/drafts/README.md

   </a>
 </p>

+---

 ### Hi, I'm Eleina! 👋 <sup> *or Ellie/El for short!* </sup>
 I'm a solver of puzzles, lover of all music, petter of dogs & cats, explorer of trails, and enjoyer of all art.
-I've loved all things tech since I can remember, and curiosity fuels me.
 I have spent most of my time doing IT ops, and am recently diving back into development after being out of practice for nearly a decade.

 ---